dreger/audaciousfox.net/content/linked/email-like-a-ceo.md

 > Let’s call this “boss email.”
 It’s defined by nearly immediate — but short and terse — replies.
 The classic two-word email.

+I used to have a "Sent from my iPhone" signature, regardless of whether I was on my phone or laptop.
+Helped to keep things terse.